Analyzing Power Integrity on a Power Distribution Network (PDN)

 The goal of making power integrity measurements is to validate that the voltage and current reaching the Point of Load (POL) meet the load’s power rail specifications under all expected operating conditions.
 Special attention is required to accurately measure millivolts of power rail noise at GHz frequencies.

-The ideal probe for making power rail measurements offers high Impedance at DC and act as a 50 Ω transmission line for high-frequency AC.
-Power rail probes such as TPR1000 and TPR4000 are designed to meet these challenges with high bandwidth, no attenuation and minimal loading.
+The ideal probe for making power rail measurements offers high impedance at DC and acts as a 50 Ω transmission line for high frequencies.
+Power rail probes such as TPR1000 and TPR4000 are designed to meet these challenges with high bandwidth, low attenuation and minimal loading.

 Dealing with supplies from 1 V to 48 V and above